How can I extend the life of my filter bags?

 What is ACFM and how is this measure used in various baghouse formulas such as calculating the Air-to-Cloth ratio?

 1. How do I know what filter media is best for my baghouse?

-Media/finish is selected for specific application, operating conditions and specific particle containment characteristics.
-Various media have different air cleaning and air flow resistance efficiencies.
-Southern Filter Media (SFM) works with each OEM and end-user to determine the best filter media for your particular baghouse.
+Media/finish is selected for specific application, operating conditions, and specific particle containment characteristics.
+Various media have different air cleaning and airflow resistance efficiencies.
+SFM works with each OEM and end-user to determine the best filter media for your particular baghouse.
 There is no one-size-fits-all solution.

 2. How can I extend the life of my filter bags?

 There are many factors that contribute to shorter than desirable filter bag life.
-These include design and operating condition of the dust collector, type of dust, an improperly selected bag fabric, and many more factors.
+These include the design and operating conditions of the dust collector, type of dust, an improperly selected bag fabric, and many more factors.
 Just as there are many factors that contribute to shortening bag life, there are almost as many solutions to improving bag life.
 Since each process is unique, it is best to contact us.
-Our experts will be pleased to develop recommendations to improve your baghouse operation.
+Our experts at the Micronics Engineered Filtration Group will be pleased to develop recommendations to improve your dry filtration operation.